hengshu1/decision_boundary_github/README.md

 >`python main.py --model VGG19 --optimizer sgd --lr 0.1 --lr_mode schedule --saved_dir ./run1`

-2. Plot CCTM: Cross-Class Test accuracy Matrix/Map.
-   1. Run `python generate_cctm.py` This is used to generate the data for Figure 1 and Table 1 in the paper.
-   2. After this, run `python plot_cctm.py` to generate Figure 1.

-3. Generate the embedding features on the training samples.
+2. Generate the embedding features on the training samples.
 To generate for the above trained model(s), run

 >`python output_space.py --model VGG19 --saved_dir ./run1`
+>This provides the feature space that we are going to analyze in the paper.